Written by Tom MacRae, this episode was adapted in part from Marc Platt's Big Finish Doctor Who

 - Hoist by His Own Petard: Lumic's use of Plug 'n' Play Technology is what allows Mickey and the Doctor to broadcast the code deactivating the Cyber-army's emotional inhibitors.

-- I Choose to Stay: Mickey, because it's a world where his grandmother's still alive and he wants to honour the memory of the fallen Ricky.
-Also because in this world he has a purpose which has helped him to no longer be 'useless'.
+- I Choose to Stay: Mickey, because it's a world where his grandmother's still alive and he wants to honour the memory of the fallen Ricky, and one where he doesn't feel useless - taking up his alternate universe counterpart's mantle to fight the Cybermen.

 - If You Kill Him, You Will Be Just Like Him: Mickey tells Jake that killing a guard would make them no better than the Cybermen.